alg-nju/disalg-bib-dict/README.md

 ```
 @article{Golab18,
-    author = {Golab, W. and SteveLi, X. and López-Ortiz, A. and Nishimura, N.},
+    author = {Golab, W. and SteveLi, X. and Lopez-Ortiz, A. and Nishimura, N.},
     title = {Computing $k$-Atomicity in Polynomial Time},
     journal = {SIAM Journal on Computing},
     volume = {47},